Las Vegas Manslaughter

 Typically, manslaughter is voluntary, in the heat of passion, caused by a reason the individual cannot resist without violence.
 It is important to note that this statute does not include vehicular manslaughter, which is a completely different crime.

 In the case of voluntary, a serious and highly provoking injury inflicted on the killer must have occurred, motivating them to behave with a violent passion that cannot be resisted.

 Involuntary manslaughter is the killing of a human being without the intent to do so.
 This can happen during the commission of an illegal act or lawful act which might produce such a consequence in an unlawful manner.
 If the involuntary killing occurs during the commission of an unlawful act, which takes someone’s life, especially during a felonious crime, the offense will be treated as a murder.

 If convicted of voluntary manslaughter, a person is guilty of a category B felony and will be imprisoned in the state prison for not less than 1 year and not more than 10 years.
 A fine of not more than $10,000 may also be imposed.

 Manslaughter charges are very serious.
 You need someone on your side who makes sure your rights are protected.
-Douglas Crawford Law has more than 30 years of experience in criminal defense law and will give you the best counsel you can get.
+The criminal lawyers at Douglas Crawford Law have more than 30 years of experience in criminal defense law and will give you the best counsel you can get.
 If you have been charged with manslaughter, call me now at 702-383-0090.